[Greatest hits – republished from an original post on January 25, 2017, with new updates]

 In these divisive, divided, distracting times, let us turn to one another with a spirit of generosity, of kindness, and of love.
-Let us seek to understand, to listen, to talk about ideas instead of attacking people.
+Let us seek to understand, to listen, to talk about and debate ideas instead of attacking people.

 We should and must work for good.
 We should and must work against evil.

 But let us work and speak with love.
 Love can be firm.
 It can even have a bite or an edge.
 But it cannot coexist in the same breath or keystroke with hate.